camilogarciabotero/phu/docs/commands/screen.md

 ## What does it do?

 The `phu screen` command helps you find DNA contigs that contain specific protein families.
-It predicts proteins from your contigs, searches those proteins against Hidden Markov Model (HMM) profiles using HMMER, and then selects contigs based on the matches and your combination/filtering rules.
+It predicts proteins from your contigs, searches those proteins against Hidden Markov Model (HMM) profiles using **pyHMMER** (a fast Python implementation), and then selects contigs based on the matches and your combination/filtering rules.
 Think of it as a molecular search engine for pulling out contigs that contain the proteins you care about.

 This is especially useful when you have metagenomic assemblies and want to pull out contigs that belong to viruses, or when you're looking for contigs that contain specific metabolic pathways.
+The tool now includes advanced features like building custom HMMs from your target proteins and specialized viral gene prediction.

 ## Synopsis